This Fall we’re offering a range of online programming to provide you with writing support.

 Grant Writing: The Summary Statement

 Many grant applications ask for a summary statement that makes the case for a grant proposal in a highly condensed form.
-Depending on the grant, this section may be called “Specific Aims,” “Executive Summary,” or something else.
+Different grant givers may call this section by a range of names, or they may not describe it as a discrete section at all, but all good grant proposals begin in a way that performs the introductory function of a summary statement.
 This section can be particularly challenging to write because (1) readers on the selection committee rely on the summary statement to make a preliminary assessment of the entire proposal, so the stakes are very high, and (2) because so much information must be packed into such a short space, so the risk of being confusing or unclear is also high.
 In this webinar, participants will learn how to craft a more effective summary statement by better understanding what a reviewer is looking for and prioritizing accordingly.

 Demystifying Academic Writing